 We have also begun a summer TEEN READ program.
 We only had a few participants but we hope to expand it next summer.

 The library frequently has other programs for both kids and adults.
 We usually have a series of GARDENING programs in the early spring, occasional arts and crafts programs through the year, and occasional educational classes.
 We will try to update this page and our Facebook page with new additions.
 Check out schedule of events below.

 Movie Matinee - held the 2nd Wednesday of each month at 1pm, the library shows a movie geared toward our community's senior citizens and retirees.
-DUE TO FREQUENT CONFLICTS, WE ARE GOING TO TRY TO HOLD THIS ON THE 2nd MONDAY OF EACH MONTH INSTEAD OF WEDNESDAY.

 Free Family Movie Night - held the 3rd Friday of each month at 7pm, the library shows a rated G or PG movie aimed at families with younger kids.